SaiWebApps/Parallelax/README.md

             ....

         ]
+    }]
 }
-}
 ```

-In other words, the output will be a JSON object, where the key is the Blockspring API name, and the value will be that API's output
-for the supplied API inputs.
+In other words, the output will be a JSON object, where the key is the Blockspring API name, and the value will be a list containing that API's output for the supplied API inputs.
+The value is a list because the user might want to execute the same API multiple times (e.g., execute the Google-Image-Search API multiple times in parallel with different text-search inputs), so the API would then be mapped to all of its executions' outputs.

 You can find another example in test/test.js.